Unggumi

-The Unggumi, also written Ongkomi, are an Aboriginal Australian people of the Kimberley region of Western Australian.
+The Unggumi, also written Ongkomi, are an Aboriginal Australian people of the Kimberley region of Western Australia.

 Country

 Norman Tindale estimated that the Unggumi's traditional territorial lands stretch over some 3,800 mi2, centered on the upper limestone range and plateaus in and around the Wunaamin Miliwundi Range.
 They occupied the area south of the Isdell River gorge, as far as the Lennard River and Chestnut Creek.
 Their western frontier was around the headwaters of the Robinson River.
 To the south east, they hunted as far as the Richenda River.

 History

 Tindale speculated on the basis of the nuances in their terminology for the cardinal points, that at one time the Unggumi had been a coastal people who had been driven by tribal pressures to seek sanctuary on the hard, inaccessible terrain of the upland ranges.
 The Ngarinjin lay northeast, the Wurla directly east, the Bunuba south-east the Nyigina directly south, while the Warrwa, and the Umiida lay on their western flank, between them and the sea.